Do No Harm

 The Supreme Court in Zubik v.
 Burwell did not resolve the question of whether the so-called "accommodation" for religiously objecting employers violated the Religious Freedom Restoration Act, a federal law that protects religious freedom.
 Instead, the Court sent the challengers’ cases to the circuit courts with instructions to give the federal government and the challengers time to find a compromise.
 No compromise was found.

 The Trump Administration inherited the regulations and revised them to add outright exemptions for employers with religious or moral objections.
 Those revisions were also litigated up to the Supreme Court, which upheld them as valid exercises of HHS’s regulatory authority but declined to rule on whether they are required by law.
-It is those revisions—the religious and moral exemptions to the requirement to cover contraceptives in employer health plans—that HHS now plans to revisit.
+It is those revisions—the religious and moral exemptions to the requirement to cover contraceptives in employer health plans—that HHS has now proposed to revise once again.

 Advocacy